6 Ways You Can Help Get Out the Vote

 We are less than 40 days away from the election of our lifetimes.
 Can you believe that?
-Since our inception, we have worked to this very moment – to defeat Trump by getting progressive leaders elected at the state level.
+Since our inception, we have worked to this very moment – to end gerrymandering and defeat Trump by getting progressive leaders elected at the state level.

 Not only is this the election of our lifetimes, but it also looks very different from any other election season.
 COVID-19 has changed how our candidates reach out to voters, how our volunteers work together, and how we fundraise for candidates.